The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

-Although your state may only require you to meet the minimum liability insurance limit, this coverage level may not cover you sufficiently in the event of a collision.
 In order to protect your assets, keep your liability coverage at or above 100/300/100.
 Let’s explore what these numbers mean, and how much liability coverage will cost with popular car insurance companies.

 Liability insurance is the only state-mandated car insurance coverage.
 It covers damage you cause to other drivers — both to their property and any related medical expenses.
 Unless you live in a no-fault state, you must be determined at-fault or partially at-fault in order for your liability coverage to apply.
 Unlike collision and comprehensive coverages, there is no deductible for liability coverage.

 Most often, liability coverage will look something like 50/100/50.
 This refers to the maximum dollar amount covered by your insurance, broken down by specific coverage type.